 6 Body Care Recipes You Can Make at Home

 DIY body care products aren’t just for the Pinterest-inclined among us.
 You don’t have to be a fancy blogger or experienced aromatherapist to make your own toiletries, sans nasty toxic chemicals!

-You can infuse beautiful scents into your creations with just a few drops of essential oils.
+You can infuse beautiful scents into your creations with just a few drops of essential oils using an essential oil blend recipe.
 As a bonus, they are loaded with health and beauty benefits that you get to experience each time you apply!